Ew1xX/Preparation-Of-Small-Data-In-Supramolecular-Chemistry-ML/README.md

 * 15-17 rows - WP6++ + 25% generated data
 * 18-20 rows - WP6++ + 40% generated data
 * 21-23 rows - WP6++ + 48% generated data

+---

+* 1st row in the set of 3 rows - MSE
+* 2nd row in the set of 3 rows - MAE
+* 3rd row in the set of 3 rows - RMSE